 How do I apply?

-- A ranking of the projects you'd be interested in participating in (please list only those you are interested in).
+- A ranking of the projects you'd be interested in participating in

 - A statement describing why you would like to do mathematics research, and if applicable why your favorite project is especially compelling to you.
 Other things you might add to your statement include:

 - If your experience does not meet the prerequisites of a project, but you nevertheless feel prepared, then please explain why

 - If you unsuccessfully applied to this REU in previous years, please let us know (in general this will positively affect your application)